MichaelCurrin/os-genesis/docs/other/mac-os.md

 This repo is focused on Linux, but here are some macOS **Homebrew** packages to install, based on what I have installed before directly or indirectly.

+## System packages

-First install Homebrew - see [brew.sh](https://brew.sh/) homepage.
+Use Bash to install Homebrew - see [brew.sh](https://brew.sh/) homepage.

+Follow sections below to install more packages.
 Run `brew install PACKAGE` for any of the packages in this doc.

 ## Install dev packages